-We have been involved in a number of projects to assist the Wellbeing of our community.
-We have been involved in a number of projects to assist the well-being of our community.
+We have been involved in a number of projects to assist the Wellbeing of our Community.
 This has included targeting high levels of childhood obesity, and introducing activities to help relieve the symptoms of dementia.

 In total, over 10 million waste and recycling collections were made during the year, with only 0.06% reported as missed.
 Two new public conveniences have been rebuilt at New Milton and Lymington which continue to be wellreceived within the local communities.